English football league system

 The English football league system, also known as the football pyramid, is a series of interconnected leagues for men's association football clubs in England, with five teams from Wales, one from Guernsey, one from Jersey and one from the Isle of Man also competing.
 The system has a hierarchical format with promotion and relegation between leagues at different levels, allowing even the smallest club the theoretical possibility of ultimately rising to the very top of the system, the Premier League.
 Below that are levels 2–4 organised by the English Football League, then the National League System from levels 5–10 administered by the FA, and thereafter Regional feeder leagues run by relevant county FAs on an ad hoc basis.
-It also often happens that the Premier Division of a Regional Feeder League (Step 7 or Level 11) has its constitution given to it by the FA.
-They have to accept it or appeal but cannot reject it at an annual general meeting.

 The exact number of clubs varies from year to year as clubs join and leave leagues, merge, or fold altogether, but an estimated average of 15 clubs per division implies that more than 7,000 teams of nearly 5,300 clubs are members of a league in the English men's football league system.

 The pyramid for women's football in England runs separately into ten tiers.
 There are no official definitions of any level below 11 for men or below 10 for women.
 Any references to the structure at lower levels should not be regarded as definitive.

 Some England-based men's clubs play outside the English football league system.

 History

 The world's first association football league, named simply The Football League, was created in 1888 by Aston Villa's club director William McGregor.
 It was dominated by those clubs who had supported professionalism.
 The twelve founding members were six from Lancashire (Accrington, Blackburn Rovers, Burnley, Bolton Wanderers, Everton and Preston North End) and six from the Midlands (Aston Villa, Derby County, Notts County, Stoke, West Bromwich Albion and Wolverhampton Wanderers).

 In May 2014, the Football Association announced provisional plans for a new division between the English Football League and the National League which would include "B" teams of higher-level clubs.
 They later reneged on the plan to include Premier League "B" teams in the new division and shortly thereafter scrapped the idea altogether.

+The following are the historical and current divisions by tier; the numbered ones may be referred to as "Division N" or "Nth Division":